MarcSkovMadsen/awesome-analytics-apps-template/README.md

-# Awesome Analytics Apps Starter
+# Awesome Analytics Apps Template

 The purpose of this project is to enable you and your team to quickly get up and running building your own site of awesome analytics apps using the tools you know and love.